tokenanalyst/blockchain-rpc/README.md

 # bitcoin-rpc
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/202ed1ef51524b749560c0ffd78400f7)](https://www.codacy.com/manual/tokenanalyst/bitcoin-rpc?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=tokenanalyst/bitcoin-rpc&amp;utm_campaign=Badge_Grade)

-bitcoin-rpc is a bitcoind RPC client written in and to be used with Scala.
+bitcoin-rpc is a typesafe bitcoind RPC client written in and to be used with Scala.
 Under the hood, it's using http4s, circe and cats-effect.
 It's in active development, but no official public release has been scheduled yet.
 We appreciate external contributions, please check issues for inspiration.

 ## Supported methods